molinsp/smash-cmu/Simulations/CoverageAndBridgeScenes/readme.txt

    to be part of the bridge, it will move to the location it calculated and stop there.
  * All drones which do not become part of a bridge will continue covering their areas untill they reach the end of the cell, and then they will stop.

+In its current implementation, the scene will only act as the System Controller and as the eyes and actuators of the drones, with no algorithms executed inside the scene.
+The scene will continously disseminate the position of the simulated drones through Madara, and send area coverage and bridge requests when required automatically (as well as handling the results to order the drones to move to a certain location).
+Note that it requires the v_repExtMadaraSystemController.dll and v_repExtMadaraQuadrotorControlPlugin.dll (which have to be in the main folder of V-Rep before V-Rep is started to be loaded) to access the Madara client.
+This assumes that there will be external executables for each of the simulated drones, which will communicate with the scene through Madara.
+The source code for the plugins is in smash-cmu\Simulations\SimulationFramework.

 - Bridge Building Algorithm